noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 ## terms

 - iam role: can be assumed by a user, an ec2 instance (e.g.) or an application
+- resource policies: policies attached to resources as opposed to users/groups/roles

 ## basics